thumbsup/thumbsup/README.md

-  --google-analytics      Code for Google Analytics tracking  [string] --embed-exif            Embed the exif metadata for each image into the gallery page  [boolean] [default: false] --locale                Locale for regional settings like dates  [string] [default: "en"]
+  --google-analytics      Code for Google Analytics tracking  [string] --embed-exif            Embed the exif metadata for each image into the gallery page  [boolean] [default: false] --locale                Locale for regional settings like dates  [string] [default: "en"] --seo-location          Location where the site will be hosted.
+If provided, sitemap.xml and robots.txt will be created.  [string] [default: null]

 Misc options:
   --config       JSON config file (one key per argument)  [string]